mariusdebeer/mariusdebeer/README.md

 ## I'm Marius de Beer
 I am a tinkerer of things, and in love with technology.

-## I am available for
+## I like working with
+- Infrastucture
-- Freelance work
+- Linux
-- Project work
+- Ansible
--
+- Virtualization

+I am open to work.  mariusdebeer[at]icloud.com